 Brain and Cognition

-The Utah State Psychology Brain and Cognition Program is housed in the Education Building at the university.
+The Utah State Psychology Brain and Cognition Specialization is housed in the Education Building at the university.
 Students accepted into the program receive tuition awards and assistantship stipends.
 Learn more about requirements for the Brain and Cognition Program at Utah State, how students are funded, our faculty, and a week-in-the-life of a student in our department.

 Cognition and Instruction | Cognitive Neuroscience | Advanced Developmental Psychology